RosterElf Logo

 Common probation mistakes

-These errors can create legal risk and unfair outcomes.
+These errors can create legal risk, unfair outcomes, and damage your employer reputation.

 No documented expectations